BCHF Board of Directors

 Sujinder Juneja Communications and Industry Relations Manager

-Sujinder is honoured to manage communications for the BCHF, as he leads media relations activities at Town Hall Brands.
-Sujinder loves talking it up on behalf of others, and also enjoys music, food, beer, and wine.
-He is a French Wine Scholar, (FWS), in the middle of his WSET Diploma.
+Sujinder is honoured to manage communications for the BCHF, an organization he holds close to his heart.
+Sujinder loves talking it up on behalf of others, and he works with key winery clients at Town Hall Brands.
+Sujinder also enjoys music, food, beer, and wine.
+He is a French Wine Scholar, (FWS), and is a WSET Diploma candidate.
 When he’s not working, Sujinder can be found spending time with his family at their Bowen Island home.

 BCHF Advisory Board